brutdefut/ficisertligi/_posts/2021-10-31-glengarioch-foundersreserve.md

 In general, most of the distillery's founder's reserve bottlings are known to be weaker than age statement ones.
 However, it is clear that Glen Garioch Founder's Reserve, which is not chill-filtred and bottled with 48% abv, is an exception to this generalization with its rich flavor, oily and well-rounded character.
 It's nearly impossible to find such an entry-level NAS whisky.

-Glen Garioch Distillery is by far one of my two favourites, along with Glenfarclas; the biggest reason for this is that the overall production quality is above a certain level and all the expressions of both distilleries.
+Glen Garioch Distillery is by far one of my two favourites, along with Glenfarclas; the biggest reason for this is that the overall production quality and all the expressions of both distilleries are above a certain level.
 Clearly, guys in the two distilleries know how to bottle a proper whisky.

 I remember in one of our conversations with a dear friend of mine who is also a Glen Garioch fan and I said that "I put the classic 12-year-old expression before the founder's reserve".
 But after almost 2 years and a few bottles that have been finished, now "which one would you choose?"
 If they asked me, I'd have a hard time deciding.
 I guess we'll have to go to Aberdeenshire and do onsite tastings to get the final result.